harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/execution/dora-metrics.md

 <!-- image (6).png image (3).png image (5).png -->

 5. If you want to view or change the [Projects and Org Units](/docs/category/projects-and-org-units) associated with the profile, select **Associations**.
-Projects and org units are automatically derived from the integration you chose for **Change Failure Rate**.
+Projects and org units are automatically derived from the connector you chose for **Change Failure Rate**.

 <!-- image (12).png -->

 6. Select **Save** to save the profile.
-7. Go to the dashboard where you want to add the Change Failure Rate widget.
+7. Go to the Insight where you want to add the Change Failure Rate widget.
 Make sure you are in the correct project.
 8. Select **Settings**, and then select **Add Widget**.

 <!-- image (25).png -->

 9. Select the **Change Failure Rate** widget.

-10. Select **Next: Place Widget**, select where you want to place the widget on the dashboard, and then select **Save Layout**.
+10. Select **Next: Place Widget**, select where you want to place the widget on the Insight, and then select **Save Layout**.

 <!-- image (15).png, image (10).png -->

-The Change Failure Rate widget is now part of your dashboard.
+The Change Failure Rate widget is now part of your Insight.

 <!-- image (19).png -->